JT8D-17/XLua-Utils-for-X-Plane/README.md

 <a name="5.6"></a>
 ### 5.6 Attach Objects

-The object attachment utility can be used to display objects loaded from object files inside or outside the aircraft.
+The object attachment utility can be used to display objects loaded from object files outside the aircraft.
-These objects can be set to display within a certain dataref value range and will either move with the aircraft (e.g. passengers) or stick to the ground (e.g. ground equipment).
+These objects can be set to display within a certain dataref value range and will either move with the aircraft (e.g. external loads) or stick to the ground (e.g. ground equipment).
 Object definition is provided from a simple text-based input file and objects can be reloaded at any time.

 See [Documentation/Attach_Objects.md](Documentation/Automixture.md) for more information.